Charting ePTFE (expanded PTFE) Specifications as per Global Standards

 Although we were happy with the properties of our material, there were still gaps in our understanding.
 Most notably, what were the other properties we should be testing?
 And rather than compare between brands, should there not be a global standard that specified the values we needed to obtain?

 Again, going through competitor data provided very little information on this front.
-Expanded PTFE is a very niche market and from our own experience of getting the product right, we know that not much information can be divulged with regards to the behaviour of the material.
+Expanded PTFE is a very niche market and from our own experience of getting the product right, we know that not much information can be divulged with regards to the behavior of the material.

 We looked around for global standards and realized that although there are many ASTM standards for regular PTFE, for ePTFE there were none.
 A few competitors had put up data on compressibility (ASTM F 36) and creep relaxation (ASTM F 38), but these were only comparing values to “leading brands” and not referring to any standard for the values.
 Others simply quoted the values, but did not elaborate the specifications against which these values would hold up.